ganelson/inform/resources/Documentation/Writing with Inform.md

 2: a table (574759)
 ```

-The following numbers are object IDs for these objects, which can distinguish items with identical names.
+The bracketed numbers are object IDs for these objects, which can distinguish items with identical names.
 It is likely that the output of this will not be terribly interesting or different from checking ``SHOWME``, except in cases where the author is deliberately changing the scope to be something other than `the set of things that are visible in the room with the player right now`.
-This usually involves the Deciding the scope of something activity (see the chapter on [Activities]).
+This usually involves the `Deciding the scope of something` activity (see the chapter on [Activities]).

 ``SHOWHEAP`` shows how many bytes are currently free.
 This can sometimes to be helpful to tell when memory is slowly leaking due to a bug.

-``SHOWVERB`` (verbname) lists the Understand information associated with a particular verb.
+``SHOWVERB [VERB]`` lists the Understand information associated with a particular verb: for example, ``SHOWVERB TAKE``.
 Similar information, in a vastly more palatable form, is available in Index / Actions / Commands, so the one time ``SHOWVERB`` becomes useful is when Inform is considering the understand lines in the wrong order and producing a result we didn't want: ``SHOWVERB`` will show us the order in which the lines are being assessed.
-The challenge will then be to add conditions to the Understand lines to move them into the correct order.
+The challenge will then be to add conditions to the `Understand` lines to move them into the correct order.

-Finally, ``TRACE`` (and its more advanced stages ``TRACE 2``, ``TRACE 3`` and so on up to 6) will reveal things, more things than we ever wanted to know, about the assumptions being made by the parser when it takes in a command.
+Finally, ``TRACE`` (and its more advanced stages ``TRACE 2``, ``TRACE 3`` and so on up to ``TRACE 6``) will reveal things, more things than we ever wanted to know, about the assumptions being made by the command parser when it takes in a command.
 In practice this information is almost never useful to an Inform author.

-There is no guarantee that any of these commands will make life better or that they won't crash the story or put it into an unwinnable state.
-There is also no absolute guarantee that they won't be withdrawn entirely from future versions of Inform.
-Consider them as Old High Magic, and treat accordingly.

 ## Adding new testing verbs and Release for Testing